7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 Sigiriya is a fantastic place to stay for 2 nights as you can easily use the town as a base to venture out for day trips to Polonnaruwa (1 hour away), Minneriya and Kaudulla National Parks (30 minutes to 1 hour away), as well as the Dambulla Cave temples (20 minutes away).

-Where to stay in Sigiriya: EKHO Sigiriya (formerly named Zinc Journey Sigiriya) is a fantastic hotel right next to Sigiriya Rock and offers beautiful, spacious rooms and excellent service.
+Where to stay in Sigiriya: EKHO Sigiriya is a fantastic low-key hotel right next to Sigiriya Rock and offers beautiful, spacious rooms and excellent service.
 You can actually see the rock fortress from the hotel!
-Click here to check current rates and room availability at EKHO Sigiriya, or click here to see more accommodation options around Sigiriya!
+Click here to check current rates and room availability at EKHO Sigiriya.

 3. Polonnaruwa